 Child welfare information systems are paid for by the state or tribal agency with federal financial participation.
 Projects to develop these systems and the related federal funding requests are detailed in the APDs.

 The CCWIS Status page identifies each state’s current CCWIS standing.

 The Children’s Bureau and other federal entities have developed numerous policy and technical documents to assist states and tribes in planning, developing, and implementing a child welfare information system.
 This page offers statutes, regulations, and other federal government issuances related to child welfare IT.

-This page provides information about how to send a formal submission for federal approval.
+This page provides information about how to send a formal submission such as an Advance Planning Document (APD) for federal approval.

 Child Welfare IT Managers Listserv

 DSS maintains the Child Welfare IT Managers listserv to alert state or tribal staff about important updates, child welfare IT webinars, and scheduled child welfare IT manager conference calls.
 Contact Laurie Ducca to join this listserv.

 CWTWG represents child welfare IT projects and supports DSS's efforts to provide guidance and technical assistance to title IV-E agency efforts to plan, develop, implement, operate, and maintain a child welfare information system.
 CWTWG includes DSS staff and volunteer state and tribal project managers.